 After 26 years of service in the Air Force, a colonel got married.
 Six years later, he separated.
 Since they were married for six years, the wife’s lawyer asked the trial court to apply the time rule and use a numerator of six years and the denominator of 32.

 On appeal, the California Court stated that using the time rule in that manner was not the proper method.
 That was because the Colonel earned the entire retirement after thirty years and the additional two years were irrelevant toward the benefits.
 Therefore, the correct number to use was four years as the community property portion and not six.

 California appellate cases have come down over the years which have applied the Brown Formula and time rule.
 Others have refused to do so when the substantial relationship did not exist.

 Does the Brown Formula and time rule determine whether an asset is community property?

 Another source of confusion is that the Brown Formula and time rule determines whether or not an asset such as defined benefit plan is or is not community property.
 The time rule has nothing to do with that.
 It is simply a formula to divide it, not characterize it.

 Do not try to apply the Brown Formula and time rule to your California divorce case without a lawyer’s representation

-You should not try to apply the Brown Formula and time rule to your assets without the assistance of an experienced California divorce lawyer.
+You should not try to apply the Brown Formula and time rule to your assets without the assistance of an experienced California divorce lawyer and a lawyer experienced in dividing retirement benefits.
 Most often, a formal qualified domestic relations order is necessary to determine the community and separate property portions.
 Don’t take shortcuts.
 Do it right.

 Contact our divorce lawyers in Orange County should you wish to retain us for your family law matter.